 To comply with State regulations the Village of Gowanda will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
-We routinely monitor for the presence of drinking water contaminants.
-Testing results in 2015 showed that we barely exceeded the standard or maximum contaminant level (MCL) for barium.
-The average of the two barium results was 2.04 mg/l.
-The standard for barium is 2.0 mg/l.
-As a result, we turned off well #1 and returned to using the Allen Springs as our primary source.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.